amaranth-lang/rfcs/text/0041-fixed-point.md

 - `fixed.Const(value, shape=None, clamp=False)`: Create a `fixed.Const` from `value`. `shape` must be a `fixed.Shape` if specified.
   - If `value` is an `int` and `shape` is not specified, the smallest shape that will fit `value` will be selected.
   - If `value` is a `float` and `shape` is not specified, the smallest shape that gives a perfect representation will be selected.
-    If `shape` is specified, `value` will be rounded to the closest representable value first.
+    If `shape` is specified, `value` will be truncated to the closest representable value first.
   - If `shape` is specified and `value` is too large to be represented by that shape, an exception is thrown.
     - The exception invites the user to try `clamp=True` to squash this exception, instead clamping the constant to the maximum / minimum value representable by the provided `shape`.
 - `.as_integer_ratio()`: Return the value represented as an integer ratio `tuple`.